All Day 3 Louisiana Plantations Tour

-This tour runs any day we reach a minimum of 6 people.
+This tour runs with a minimum of 6 people.

 On this small group van tour, visit 3 Louisiana plantations on the eastbank of the Old Mississippi River Road.
-Narrated scenic drive out of New Orleans and along the shores of Lake Pontchartrain as our driver-guide prepares you for a pilgrimage back in time to the Antebellum South.
+Narrated scenic drive along the shores of Lake Pontchartrain as our driver-guide prepares you for a pilgrimage back in time to the Antebellum South.

 Guided tour of DESTREHAN PLANTATION where guides in period costumes bring to life the stories of generations who lived on and worked this land - both owners and slaves.
 They will share with you every detail of this mansion's history since 1787.
 Free time to walk around under a spectacular canopy of live oaks around the mansion and the slave quarters.